Novelist, grant writer, educator, love letterer

 Lindsay Zier-Vogel is a Toronto-based author, educator, grant writer, and the creator of the internationally-acclaimed Love Lettering Project.
 She is the author of the acclaimed debut novel, Letters to Amelia, and Dear Street, which has been chosen as a Junior Library Guild book and is nominated for a 2024 Forest of Reading Blue Spruce Award.
 Her work has been published widely in Canada and the UK.
 After studying contemporary dance, she received her MA in Creative Writing from the University of Toronto.
 Since 2001, she has been teaching creative writing workshops in schools and communities.
 Her hand-bound books are housed in the permanent collection at the Thomas Fisher Rare Book Library in Toronto.
 As the creator of the Love Lettering Project, Lindsay has asked people all over the world to write love letters to their communities and hide them for strangers to find, spreading place-based love.
 Because of The Love Lettering Project, CBC Radio has deemed Lindsay a "national treasure."
-Letters to Amelia is her first book.